skycoin-karl/teller/README.md

 	<img src="img/monitor.svg" />
 </p>

-The **monitor** handles a request once skycoin has been sent to the user.
+The **monitor** handles the request once skycoin has been sent to the user.
 It watches `request.TxId` until the skycoin transaction has been confirmed on the network.
 After a certain number of tries, it will timeout and report the error.

 ### possible errors